M-amir097/ipc/English.README.md

     +} IPC_KIND_NEW_SERVICE_E;
     ```
   * Adding an enumeration for the data change notification type.
 Related to the sending/receiving data structures will describe next.
-  * This value is used to specify the third argument kind of callback function registered by ipcRegisterCallback ().
+  * This value is used to specify the third argument kind of callback function registered by ipcRegisterCallback().
   * There are no restrictions for naming enumeration and member.
-* For new usage, Defining sending/receiving data structure
+* For new usage, Define sending/receiving data structure.
   * Sample code of this part will be as follow:
     ```patch
     +typedef struct { // This part for sending and receiving all data